-Mann Appliance Repair is experienced in refrigerator repair service in CITY, including professional services to repair ice makers that are not working.
+Mann Appliance Repair is experienced in refrigerator repair service in Florida, including professional services to repair ice makers that are not working.
 Learn about some common ice maker problems below:

 Ice makers are possibly one of the most convenient inventions ever.
 This is a small luxury most people certainly not appreciate.
 Ice makers are relatively simple machines that do not feature a lot of complicated components that will cause issues.

 Like with any appliance repair, there are a few basic things that need to be reviewed before assuming the worst.
 And, it’s good to know, if needed, you are able to replace an ice maker without replacing the entire fridge, depending on the model.
 First, let’s take a look at a few of the causes for an ice maker not working.